uuudown/Tartan/README.md

 ##Acknowledge:

-The applications in Tartan were modified from their original implementations so it is a joint effort of the community.
+The applications in Tartan were modified from their original implementations.
+It is an joint effort of the community.
+Here we list the source of the original design.

 **Microbenchmark:**